Delegated Classification: Min-budget contract design -- deferred proofs

 \subsection{MLRP}

-In this section, we explore contract design under the MLRP assumption, and prove \Cref{thm:sufficiency}. \begin{definition}[Mononote Likelihood Ratio -- MLR] The distributions $P,Q\in\DistOver{\OutcomeSpace}$ have Monotone Likelihood Ratio when $\frac{Q_j}{P_j}$ is monotonically increasing for all $j \in \OutcomeSpace=\Outcomes$.
-We denote this by $P\prec Q$. \end{definition} An introduction to MLR and its properties is provided in \citet[Section 3.4]{lehmann2005testing}.
+In this section, we explore contract design under the MLRP assumption, and prove \Cref{thm:sufficiency}.
+We first recall the statistical notion of monotone likelihood ratio: \begin{definition}[Mononote Likelihood Ratio -- MLR] The distributions $P,Q\in\DistOver{\OutcomeSpace}$ have Monotone Likelihood Ratio when $\frac{Q_j}{P_j}$ is monotonically increasing for all $j \in \OutcomeSpace=\Outcomes$.
+We denote this by $P\prec Q$. \end{definition}

+An introduction to MLR and its relation to statistical hypothesis testing is provided in \citet[Section 3.4]{lehmann2005testing}.
+Using this notation, we can reformulate \Cref{def:mlrp}:

-\begin{definition}[MLRP contract; \citet{grossman1992analysis}] A principal-agent problem satisfies the Monotone Likelihood Ratio Property if $F_{i'} \prec F_i$ for every pair of actions $i, i'$ such that $c_{i'} < c_i$. \end{definition}
+\begin{definition}[MLRP; reformulation of Def.~\ref{def:mlrp} using MLR notation] A principal-agent problem satisfies the Monotone Likelihood Ratio Property if $F_{i'} \prec F_i$ for every pair of actions $i, i'$ such that $c_{i'} < c_i$. \end{definition}

 \begin{claim} Let $P,Q\in\DistOver{[m]}$ such that $P\prec Q$.
 Then $P_0>Q_0$ and $P_m<Q_m$. \end{claim} \begin{proof} For the first inequality, assume by contradiction that $Q_0 \ge P_0$.
 Combining with the MLR property, this assumption implies that $Q_j \ge P_j$ for all $j\in\Outcomes$.
 As the outcome distributions $P$, $Q$ are distinct, there exists at least one $j$ for which $Q_j>P_j$.
 Summing over $j$ yields: $ \sum_{j\in\OutcomeSpace} Q_j > \sum_{j\in\OutcomeSpace} P_j $, which is a contradiction, as the inequality is strict while both sides sum to $1$.
 The proof for the second inequality follows in the same way. \end{proof}